How does Tearfund work

-When we look at the example of Jesus, he ministered to the whole person.
-During his earthly ministry, he attended to physical, socio-emotional, and spiritual needs.
-He healed people physically, treated women, outcasts, the poor and foreigners as equals, and taught his followers the Good News of the Kingdom of God.
+When we look at the example of Jesus, He ministered to the whole person.
+During his earthly ministry, He attended to physical, socio-emotional, and spiritual needs.
+He healed people physically, treated women, outcasts, the poor, and foreigners as equals, and taught His followers the Good News of the Kingdom of God.

-After his death, resurrection and ascension, the church has carried on the teachings and practices that Jesus taught.
+After His death, resurrection and ascension, the church has carried on the teachings and practices that Jesus taught.
 At Tearfund, want to see the church flourish and continue to proclaim the Good News of the Kingdom to all people.

 Church-Based Community Transformation

-By training local churches to expand their ministry to care for the whole person, we seek to unleash them to be a catalyst for long-term sustainable change.
+By training local churches to expand their ministry to care for the whole person, we seek to unleash them as a catalyst for long-term sustainable change.
 This means that in addition to their existing activities of worship and preaching, we encourage local churches to engage in programs that care for the poorest in their community.

 Tearfund’s international programs in each country are always led by the local church.
 Whether it is Conservation Agriculture, Village Savings Groups, Emergency Relief, Sexual and Gender-Based Violence Recovery or Creation Care programs, the local church always takes the lead.

 Tearfund Canada’s International Program officers begin the partnership process by assessing where the needs are greatest.
-When a village, community or region is selected, we begin to look for churches who are already working to empower people and lift them out of poverty.
+When a village, community, or region is selected, we begin to look for churches who are already working to empower people and lift them out of poverty.